Glory strives to avoidoperational risks and mitigate losses in times of disasters, ensuring the safety of stakeholder

-Moreover, in preparation for contingencies, we have strengthened our response to potential damage to important network systems that have a major impact on business continuity, introduced a safety confirmation system, installed satellite phones at main business sites, stocked supplies of food and water, and regularly conduct disaster drills to ensure the effectiveness of our disaster countermeasures.
+In preparation for contingencies, we have strengthened our countermeasures against potential damage to important network systems that have a major impact on business continuity, introduced a safety confirmation system, installed satellite phones at main business sites, and stocked supplies of food and water.
+In addition, we regularly conduct disaster drills to ensure the effectiveness of our disaster countermeasures.

 For the purpose of safely and appropriately handling the information assets of our customers, departments concerned with offering systems solutions and services, such as the Servise Connect Center (Information processing center), have acquired ISO 27001 certification, the international standard for information security.

 |GLORY LTD. 3 Departments||System Product Development Division, Settlement and Data Service Division, Glory Monitoring Center|